Moeez-Rajpoot/C-Final-ProJect/README.md

 # C++ Final-ProJect
 # Employee Management System
- This Is the Final C ++ Semester Project *Employee Management System* There are many checks and other properties and feature in this project which is not described Below...
+ This Is the Final C ++ Semester Project *Employee Management System* There are many checks ,Functions and features in this project which is not described Below...

  <h2> Login Screen </h2>
  <p> After 3 attempts it will Display that Your system has been Locked <p>